Engelbert Humperdinck (singer): Early life

-Dorsey was born in Madras, British India (now Chennai, India) in 1936, one of 10 children born to British Army NCO Mervyn Dorsey, who was of Welsh descent, and his wife Olive who, according to the singer, was of German descent.
-Various sources also say that he has Anglo-Indian heritage.
+Dorsey was born in 1936 in Madras (now Chennai), British India, one of 10 children born to British Army non-commissioned officer Mervyn Dorsey, who was of Irish descent, and his wife Olive who, according to the singer, was of German descent.
 His family moved to Leicester, England, when he was ten years old.
-He later showed an interest in music and began learning the saxophone.
-By the early 1950s, he was playing saxophone in nightclubs, but he is believed not to have begun singing until he was in his late teens.
-His impression of Jerry Lewis prompted friends to begin calling him "Gerry Dorsey", a name that he worked under for almost a decade.
+He later showed an interest in music and began learning how to play the saxophone.
+By the early-1950s, he was playing saxophone in nightclubs, but he is believed not to have begun singing until he was in the later years of his adolescence.
+His impression of Jerry Lewis prompted friends to begin calling him "Gerry Dorsey", a name that he worked under for almost a decade before changing it to the moniker he would become famously known by.

-Dorsey's attempt to get his music career off the ground was interrupted by conscription into the British Army Royal Corps of Signals during the mid-1950s.
+Dorsey's attempt to launch his music career was interrupted by conscription into the British Army Royal Corps of Signals during the mid-1950s.
 After his discharge, he got his first chance to record in 1959 with Decca Records.
 He had been spotted when he won a talent contest in the Isle of Man the previous summer.
 Dorsey's first single "Crazy Bells" (b/w "Mister Music Man") was not a hit despite him plugging the songs on two appearances on the ITV teenage music show Oh Boy! in February and March 1959.
 He switched to Parlophone later that year but his first record for them, "I'll Never Fall in Love Again" (b/w "Every Day Is a Wonderful Day") was not successful either.
 Dorsey would return to record for Decca again, but almost a decade later and with very different results.
-Also in 1959 he became part of a touring show called "The Big Beat Show" with other pop singers of the time including Billy Fury, Vince Eager, and Terry Dene.
+Also during that same year, he became part of a touring show called "The Big Beat Show" with other pop singers of the time including Billy Fury, Vince Eager, and Terry Dene.
 Further television appearances followed in 1959 on the ITV show "The Song Parade".
 A tour as a support to Adam Faith followed and he continued working the nightclubs.
 In June 1961, however, he was stricken with tuberculosis and spent nine months in hospital.
-He eventually regained his health and returned to show business in 1962 but had to start virtually all over again.
+He eventually recovered and returned to show business in 1962; but had to start all over again from scratch.
 Dorsey went back on the variety stage and to nightclub work, but with little success.